iaretechnician/barebones-masterserver-wiki/Home.md

 > I've just noticed a large number of documentation contributions!
 Thanks a lot, guys!
 I've also noticed that you didn't include them in this main page, so I wanted to encourage you - **feel free to do it**, or if you don't feel confident - write an issue here in github, and I'll review your contributions.
 In a few days, I'll setup a proper list of contributors to thank you all! 😉

+> Angusmf note: Added a user doc section to the bottom of this doc.
+Please add your stuff!

 ### Open Discussions

 * [**Database Performance Improvements**](https://github.com/alvyxaz/barebones-masterserver/issues/83)